bernardio5/bookie/README.md

 I'd like to generate an HTML library tree as a user interface, but WIP.

 I am aware of the Kiwix project, and respect it.
 I'm kind of working in parallel.

+<b>About the racism</b>
+Project Gutenberg is about the preservation of public-domain texts, which are mostly old books from the United States, and so, sadly, largely written and illustrated by flaming sexist bigots.
+The scripts don't scan for content.
+The cover generator therefore does kick out a fair amount of racist awfulness that is just not seen in today's book market.

+I'm sorry about that.

+It would be worthwhile for PG to add a bigotry tag, but it would be a huge, huge job.